Travel to and from South Australia - COVID-Safe travel tips

 States and territories can apply their own travel restrictions, including:

-- Closing state borders and restricting travel into and out of their state.
+- Closing state borders and restricting travel into their state.

 - Restricting travel into and out of areas within their state.